Tal Afar: Post-invasion violence

 On February 10, 2007, a suicide car bomber killed one Iraqi soldier and wounded five people, including three civilians, as it targeted an army checkpoint.
 On February 22, 2007, four people were killed, including a policeman and a 12-year-old boy, and five were wounded, including two policemen, when two booby-trapped houses detonated while police were searching homes.
 During the search, a policeman shot and killed a suspect and wounded two others.
 Police had already reported the death of one policeman.
 On March 24, 2007, a suicide bomber in a market in the town killed eight people and wounded ten.
 On March 27, 2007, a truck bomb exploded in a market in a Shiite area.
 It was first reported to have killed 83 people and wounded 183, but the Iraqi Interior Ministry later raised the death toll to 152 and said that 347 were wounded, which would make it the deadliest single strike since the war started.
-The explosion, for which a terrorist group linked to Al Qaeda claimed responsibility, led to reprisal shootings by Shiite policemen and others against Sunnis, in which between 47 and 70 men were killed.
+The explosion, for which a terrorist group linked to ISI claimed responsibility, led to reprisal shootings by Shiite policemen and others against Sunnis, in which between 47 and 70 men were killed.
 Several Shiite policemen were arrested for taking part in the shootings.
 On April 14, 2007, a sniper shot dead a woman.
 On May 21, 2007, a roadside bomb exploded near a police patrol, wounding three policemen on the main road between the town of Sinjar and Tal Afar.
 On May 31, 2007, a roadside bomb targeting a police patrol wounded four policemen on the road between Sinjar and Tal Afar.
 In a separate incident a roadside bomb targeting an Iraqi army patrol killed an officer and wounded another soldier in Tal Afar.
 In another separate incident a man was killed in a rocket attack.
 On June 11, 2007, two people were killed and five wounded by a Katyusha rocket attack.
 On June 19, 2007, a woman and a child were killed by a mortar attack in the town.
 On July 12, 2007, seven guests celebrating the wedding of an Iraqi policeman were killed by a suicide bomber.
 On July 15, 2007, two civilians were killed and three wounded by a roadside bomb.
 On August 6, 2007, a car bomb killed 27 and wounded 28 people in the nearby village of al-Guba.
 On August 22, 2007, a roadside bomb exploded near workers laying water pipes, killing two and wounding five.
 On September 16, 2007, at least two policemen were wounded by a roadside bomb in the centre of the town.
 On September 22, 2007, one insurgent was killed and another wounded when a bomb they were making exploded.
 On September 24, 2007, a suicide truck bomb killed at least six people, including two policemen and a soldier, and wounded 17 in an attack on a checkpoint near a village between Tal Afar and Mosul.
 On October 4, 2007, a suicide car bomber killed three people and wounded 57 in a market.
 On October 10, 2007, a Katyusha rocket landed on a house, killing five members of the same family and wounding five others.
 On December 29, 2007, police killed five insurgents and detained five others.